Digital Marketing Review Strategy

 While we’re on the subject of transparency, we should take a moment to address its pitfalls.
 Every one of your employees will have some kind of social media profile.
 Even though most people keep multiple accounts, including a well-curated professional one, odds are that a fair few of your customers or clients will know your employees personally anyway.
 That can be a problem.

 Unless they’ve got a grounding in social media marketing they may not handle that contact with the right tact or mindset.
 Depending on your circumstances, it might be prudent to take the time to run a seminar for your employees on how you’d like them to handle any business-related contact after-hours.
-It’s the sort of problem a business would have needed to consider even five years ago, but it’s today’s reality.
+It’s a problem a business would have needed to consider even five years ago, but it’s today’s reality.

 Don’t Ever Fake It!